Theoretical and practical single crystal X-ray structure determination

 Portfolio:

-The exam consists of a part with questions about theoretical knowledge and a part where the participant provides the results of a structure determination, which will be evaluated.
-The data for the structure determination is provided a few days before the exam date so that the participant has time to perform the structure determination and prepare figures, tables and description that will be uploaded during the exam.
+The portfolio consists of an exam with questions about theoretical knowledge and a part where the participant provides the results of a structure determination.
+The data for the structure determination is provided a few days before the exam date so that the participant has time to perform the structure determination and prepare figures, tables and description that will be handed in before the date of the written exam.

 Grading Scale